 Once the herbs are planted, you will need to care for the herbs.
 Growing herbs indoors successfully has four important parts: light, temperature, watering and humidity.

 Light for Herbs Growing Indoors

-Herbs growing indoors need at least 6 hours of sunlight to grow well.
-If they do not get this much sun, they will become leggy and start to lose their flavor.
+Herbs growing indoors need at least six hours of sunlight to grow well.
+If they do not get enough sun, they will become leggy and start to lose their flavor.
 Place your indoor herb garden in the sunniest spot you can find.
 If you feel that spot will not provide enough light, supplement the sunlight with light from a fluorescent bulb placed less than a foot from the herbs.

 You may need to rotate the container that the indoor herb garden is growing in so that all of the herbs have a even amount of sun and do not grow crooked.

 The Right Temperature for Growing Herbs Indoors